 How to upload files to Cricut Design Space?

 First, download a pattern from the internet.
-Almost always these files are kept in a zipped folder.
+Almost always these files are kept in a compressed or zipped folder.
 So in order to use them, you have unzip the folder.
 On a Mac, you simply click on the zipped folder and it will be unzipped automatically.

 On a Windows-based machine, you have to extract the file.
 Here are instructions from Microsoft.